 Creating and updating assets in Smart IT

 Any Smart IT user with minimum access permissions can update certain pieces of asset data such as the asset owner, location, and site.
 Such users can also add an image to the asset, add an outage, and relate the asset to tickets and people.
-If you have Asset Admin permissions, you can create new assets and update all of the information and attributes for existing assets.
+If you have Asset Admin permissions, you can create new assets and update all information and attributes for existing assets.
 If you have Asset User permissions, you can modify an asset only if the asset is related to your support group.
 Your administrator (or any person with Asset Admin permissions) can relate the asset to your support group.

 Before you begin